leiferlab/NeRVEclustering/README_leifer_lab.txt

 	rPhotoCorr - the rRaw signal after photobleaching correction for each neuron.
 No other smoothing or normalization is applied.
 Photobleaching correction is applied by fitting an exponential curve to a wide 20th percentile filter, and then subtraction the exponential from the raw signal. gPhotoCorr - same as above but with the green signal.
 Exponential curves are fit independently.

 	R2 - Smoothed and normalized version of rPhotoCorr.Normalization is done as delta F/ F0, where F0 is the lower 20th percentile signal.
+A 5 time step (.83s) fwhm Gaussian is used to smooth the result.
 	G2 - Same as above but with gPhotoCorr.

-	Ratio2 - The ratio signal is defined as gPhotoCorr/rPhotoCorr, the Ratio is then normalized as delta R/ R0. is the same way as R2 and G2.
+	Ratio2 - First, both the green and red signals are smoothed with a 5 time step fwhm Gaussian filter.
+Then the Ratio is then taken as  gPhotoCorr/rPhotoCorr and normalized as delta R/ R0 in the same way as R2 and G2.
+Some modifications are made to deal with some of the fans.